esyede/rakit/packages/docs/data/markdown.md

 ## Basic Knowledge

-[Markdown](https://daringfireball.net/projects/markdown/) is a syntax for styling text on the web.
+[Markdown](https://daringfireball.net/projects/markdown/) is a plain-text syntax for styling text: bold, italics, images, lists and more.
+The full syntax is in [this guide](https://daringfireball.net/projects/markdown/syntax).
-With markdown, you can control the display of documents, such as formatting words to be bold or italic, adding images, creating lists, and more.

-Generally, markdown is just plain text with the addition of some non-alphabetic characters, such as `#` or `*`.
-The syntax and writing method of markdown can be learned through [this guide](https://daringfireball.net/projects/markdown/syntax).

 <a id="render-markdown-file-to-html"></a>

 ## Render Markdown File to HTML

-To render a markdown file into an HTML string, simply pass its path like this:
+Pass the file path:

 ```php
 $file = 'path/to/file.md';